The Hanged Man of Saint-Pholien

-Summary
+Maigret unintentionally provokes the suicide of a man who had been acting suspiciously in Bremen, Germany.
+His investigation leads him to a group of men who had known each other when they were students in Liège, Belgium, but who deny any connection to the dead man.
+The plot was inspired by events leading to the suicide of a friend of Simenon's when he was a young man in Liège.

+Plot

-While in Brussels on police business, Maigret notices a scruffy man, who counts a large quantity of banknotes and posts them as "Printed Matter" to an address in Paris; intrigued, he follows the man by train via Amsterdam to Bremen in Germany.
-At the German frontier at Neuschanz, the man goes to a buffet where Maigret switches his cheap suitcase with a substitute.
+While in Brussels on police business, Detective Chief Inspector Maigret of the Paris judicial police notices a sickly and impoverished-looking man, who counts a large quantity of banknotes and posts them as "Printed Matter" to an address in Paris.
+Intrigued, he follows the man by train via Amsterdam to Bremen in Germany.
+At the German frontier town of Neuschanz, the man goes to a buffet where Maigret switches his cheap suitcase with a substitute he had bought.
 In a hotel room in Bremen, the man kills himself when he finds his suitcase has been switched.
-The original suitcase contains an old suit made in Liège: it is not the dead man's size, and analysis shows that it was once covered in blood.
+The original suitcase contains an old suit made in Liège: it is not the dead man's size, and analysis shows that it has large bloodstains that are years old.
+The dead man was travelling with a false passport under the name Louis Jeunet.

-At the mortuary Maigret meets Van Damme, a Belgian with an import-export business in Bremen, who seems to be interested in the dead man.

-In Paris, Maigret finds that the man's name is Jean Lecocq d'Arneville, and that the address to which d'Arneville posted the banknotes was his own address, a cheap hotel.
-Maigret goes to Rheims, where d'Arneville's photo, printed in newspapers, has been recognized.
-He was seen with Émile Belloir, the vice-chairman of a bank.
-Visiting Belloir, Maigret again meets Van Damme, along with Janin, a sculptor in Paris, and Jef Lombard, who has a photoengraving business in Liège.
-They were once students together in Liège.
-They look alarmed when Maigret shows them the photograph.
+At the mortuary Maigret meets Joseph Van Damme, a Belgian with an import-export business in Bremen, who seems to be interested in the dead man.
+In Paris Maigret finds that Jeunet posted the banknotes to his own address, a cheap hotel.
+Maigret goes to Rheims, where Jeunet's photograph, printed in newspapers, has been recognised.
+He was seen with Émile Belloir, the vice-director of a bank.
+Visiting Belloir, Maigret again meets Van Damme, along with Gaston Janin, a sculptor in Paris, and Jef Lombard, who has a photoengraving business in Liège.
+They tell Maigret that they were once students together in Liège.
+They look alarmed when Maigret shows them the photograph but deny knowing the dead man.